What Qualifies as a Lemon Car: Key Insights

 In all cases above, the "warranty" refers to the original manufacturer's warranty or a certified pre-owned or manufacturer’s extended warranty.

-You must purchase or lease the vehicle in California for state lemon law to apply.
+You must purchase or lease the vehicle in California for California state lemon law to apply.
 Out of state purchases are not covered under the law.

 Vehicles that are purchased or leased are potentially covered by the Lemon Law even long after the first 18 months after purchase or lease and with mileage that greatly exceeds the first 18,000 miles on the odometer.
 Don’t let a dealership or manufacturer tell you otherwise.